jvandyke/vscode-circleci/README.md

 This extension will run if you have a `circle.yml` file in your project root.

-Create an API token in your [CircleCI dashboard](https://circleci.com/account/api) and add it to your workspace configuration file.
+Create an API token in your [CircleCI dashboard](https://circleci.com/account/api) and add it to your workspace configuration file (make sure you select the "Build Artifacts" or "All" scope option).
 Keys from the repo settings page will not work.

 **Settings:**
 `circleci.apiKey`: _String_.
-API key you create in your [CircleCI dashboard](https://circleci.com/account/api) `circleci.rate`: _Number_.
+API key you create in your [CircleCI dashboard](https://circleci.com/account/api).
+Scope must be set to either "Build Artifacts" or "All".
+`circleci.rate`: _Number_.
 How often this extension will refresh status for the current branch.
 In seconds.
 Default: 10.

 ## Upcoming